Monthly Tech-Tip from Tony Hansen SignUp

 Four cast porcelain mugs with four different commercial glazes.
 All crazed!

 These are cone 6 commercial glazes made by a popular US manufacturer.
 The body is a cone 6 casting porcelain made by another popular manufacturer.
-Zoom the photo, they are all crazing!
+Zoom the photo to see they are all crazing!
 Which company is at fault?
-Neither has the responsibility (or is able, especially with stonewares and porcelains) to match their product to that of every other company.
-The pattern we see here points-the-finger at the body.
-Mid-fire porcelains craze glazes much more if they lack sufficient silica (20% is minimum).
-It is difficult for manufacturers to achieve this since much more feldspar is needed to vitrify the body.
-And the potter does not know the recipe of the porcelain.
-What to do then?
-One option is to get a porcelain from another supplier, with assurances from them about glaze fit.
-Better yet, mix your own.
-Casters need a mixer anyway, so why not?
-We can help you with a recipe if you need it.
-Actually, mixing your own glaze also would get rid of those micro-bubbles and give a glassier surface.
+Neither is able to assure a match of their product to others.
+The pattern we see here points the finger first at the body.
+Mid-fire porcelains craze glazes if they lack sufficient silica (20% is minimum).
+It is difficult for manufacturers to achieve this since more feldspar, at the expense of silica, is needed to vitrify the body.
+And the recipe of the porcelain is proprietary.
+You already have a propeller mixer, scale and containers so why not mix your own porcelain from a recipe (e.g. L3778D or derivative)?
+Glaze fit is also a matter of chance.
+Mixing your own transparent brushing glaze or dipping glaze would provide another level of control (e.g. G2926B or derivative).

 These pieces reveal four benefits of making your own low fire glazes